 Dir: Atom Egoyan

 With so much having already been said on the case you could be forgiven for thinking that there is little or nothing left for director Atom Egoyan to explore.
 In reading Devil's Knot I saw that this isn't the case.
 There are many narratives in Leveritt's book that have not been delved deeply into by the films to date, and many viewpoints to take that we have not yet truly seen this case through.
 Egoyan takes none of them, instead opting for a straightforward, surface level, telling of the investigation and initial trials (Jessie, who gave a heavily disputed confession, was tried apart from Jason and Damien).
-Though he does heavily feature a figure who is not that present in Paradise Lost, defence investigator Ron Lax, here played by Colin Firth, Egoyan is completely hamstrung by the documentary, shackled to its events and often restaging moments in what becomes a laughable series of scenes that come off as cheap tragedy karaoke.
+Though he does heavily feature a figure who is not that present in Paradise Lost, defence investigator Ron Lax (Colin Firth), Egoyan is completely hamstrung by the documentary, shackled to its events, often restaging moments in a series of scenes that come off as cheap tragedy karaoke.

-When the real story would allow him to do something interesting with a restaged scene, Egoyan seems to resist.
-For instance, on the Paradise Lost commentary directors Joe Berlinger and Bruce Sinofsky recall filming a news crew while they filmed an erratic interview with Pam Hobbs, the mother of one of the murdered children, played by Reese Witherspoon here.
+When the real story would allow him to do something interesting with a restaged scene, Egoyan resists.
+For instance, on the Paradise Lost commentary directors Joe Berlinger and Bruce Sinofsky recall filming a news crew while they filmed an erratic interview with Pam Hobbs (Reese Witherspoon), the mother of one of the murdered children.
 They also recall that afterwards they got her a hotel room, giving her a place to pull herself together and generally taking care of her.
 They asked her no questions and did no filming at that time.
 This is an interesting angle; one that we've never seen on screen and, given that Pam is the other main character, it might be an instructive moment to see and give us a real insight into her at that moment and into what was happening around her.
 Instead, Egoyan simply has Witherspoon restage the moment.
 Given that Witherspoon looks credibly like a Hollywood pretty version of Pam Hobbs it has the effect of seeming as though the documentary has been airbrushed.

 Egoyan's direction is perhaps the least distinguished and least personal he has ever committed to film.
 Often it seems as though he is simply repositioning Berlinger and Sinofsky's documentary cameras and when that's not the case he over-dramatises a story that has plenty of feeling inherent in it.
 I wonder how Pam Hobbs feels about this film, because nothing I have read or seen suggests that the doubts her character seems to have about the WM Three's guilt from about halfway through the trial (largely played in significant shots of Witherspoon frowning a bit) actually came about until ten or twelve years after the convictions.
 Watched with a knowledge of the case this plays not as a realistic emotion but as a sop to Hobbs' current beliefs on the truth of the case.
 In the bulk of the film Egoyan's images are purely functional and rather dull and his few directorial flourishes (a dream that Lax has, an Esbat) are laboured at best and irrelevant at worst.
 This is all the more disappointing from a filmmaker who once made The Sweet Hereafter, which speaks movingly about the effect of tragedy on a community.